trbaker/GIStandards/README.md

 #### Project URL: http://trbaker.github.io/GIStandards

 #### Abstract
-This paper and website contain the results of a machine analysis.
+This paper and website contain the results of a machine analysis of US curriculum standards.
 All state core standards (English, math, science, and social studies) and CTEprogram descriptions were collected (here).
-A custom python-based program read each standard in search of a keyword list.
-Counts were summed and normalized based on total words in the collection of docuemens for that state and subject area.
+A custom python-based program read each standard in search of a keyword (spatial, geospatial, GIS, geographic information system).
+Counts were summed and normalized based on total words in the collection of documents for that state and subject area.

 #### Academic citation:
 [Baker,T.R.](https://orcid.org/0000-0002-5005-9663) (2021). *Geospatial keywords in US K12 curriculum standards*. http://trbaker.github.io/GIStandards